Additional Services Provided

 All of our primary care providers must have completed necessary requirements of a lead teacher as a prerequisite to employment.
 Thus including 12 completed units of early education college courses, including infant and toddler care units, be CPR & First Aid certified and have experience working with young children in a center based or similar program.
 All employees are required to be fingerprinted with a criminal background clearance before hired.
 In addition to these qualifications all staff members are required to attend at least one staff meetings each month which allows for open discussion about our work as well as additional training and assignments relative to our daily practice and interactions with the children.

 Even with a B.A in child development, over 90 college units related to child development, being an infant specialist and over 20 years’ experience working directly with young children, there is always more to learn and discover as new studies evolve and early education trends change.
 I too seek out professional development opportunities for myself and the teachers and am actively involved with other early educators and directors within our community.
 I have been an active advocate for quality infant care for the past 5 years and hope to leave a lasting impression on those whose lives I’ve touched; supporting the children of tomorrow and teachers of today.
-I thrive to be a positive role model, sharing my dedication and passion for working with young children and teach through example how we are able to take the knowledge we acquire and successfully put it into practice.
+I thrive to be a positive role model, sharing my dedication and passion for working with young children and teach through example how we are able to take the knowledge we acquire through our education and successfully put it into practice.

 You can visit our website in the news room link to view some of the articles shared and links to relevant resources.